 When your site goes published, you must consider the following things:

 - Google Search Console Verification - The first thing you should do after deploying your site is to verify your site with Google.
 This way you can manage your site’s presence in Google search results and understand how visitors can find you.

 - Index your site with Google - You can learn more about how to index your site with Google here.

 - Use Bing Webmaster Tools to verify your website - You can use Bing Webmaster to verify your site with Bing.
 This helps manage your site’s presence in Bing and Yahoo search results.

 - Use Google Analytics - Use the built-in integration with Google to connect to Google Analytics.
-This helps you track the visits on your website and other reports as well.
+This helps you track the visits to your website and other reports as well.